jordandhaenens/DeliverySystem/README.md

 // This method receives a query from any authorized point and converts it to a SQL command.
 It then returns the results of the given query

+### Additional Classes

+**Trucks Class** matching DB table
+**TruckViewModel Class** that queries previously posted data and incoming data **FuelDeliveryEvent Class** matching DB table

 ## DeskTop App Classes and Methods

+    I don't know exactly how I would build out the Desktop App and I don't have enough information to build a complete outline of classes for it.
+I failed to ask the right questions before the weekend started.

+    I assume the dispatcher would have a GUI / map overlay to interact with and see stops and trucks as their information is updated.
+There would need to be a DataFactory Controller to handle the outgoing API calls and make the response available to the other classes in the Desktop App.
+Additionally there would need to be Truck and Stop classes to handle the data from the DB.

 ## SQL Queries
     I built the database these queries were written against using DB Browser and SQLite.
     The .db file and SQLite queries are both in this repo if you wish to run them.

-    // Top 10 fuel consuming “Stops” over the past 12 months select StopID, FuelDeliveredPercent, DeliveryTime
+    // Top 10 fuel consuming “Stops” over the past 12 months

+    select StopID, FuelDeliveredPercent, DeliveryTime
     from FuelDeliveryEvent
     inner join DeliveryEventStops on DeliveryEventStops.FuelDeliveryEventID = FuelDeliveryEvent.FuelDeliveryEventID